-- 1. Carrying out different types of titrations for estimation of concerned in materials using comparatively more quantities of materials involved for good results. - 2.
-Develop and perform analytical chemistry techniques to address the water related problems (for e.g., hardness, alkalinity present in water) technically. - 3.
-Handle electro analytical instruments like digital conductivity meter and potentiometer to perform neutralization, precipitation and redox titrations respectively. - 4.
-Prepare advanced polymer materials - 5.
-Estimate the Iron and Calcium in cement - 6.
-Determination of Percentage Moisture content in a Coal sample
+- 1. Develop and perform analytical chemistry techniques to address the water related problems (for e.g., hardness, alkalinity present in water) technically. - 2.
+Prepare advanced polymer materials - 3.
+Estimate the Iron in cement - 4.
+Handle electro-analytical instruments like digital conductivity meter and potentiometer to perform neutralization, precipitation and redox titrations respectively. - 5.
+Think innovatively and improve the creative skills that are essential for solving engineering problems